Looking for answers? You’ve come to the right place.

 There are over 40,000 participating retail pharmacies.
 While using the Pharmacy Finder, enter the pharmacy name and ZIP code to see if the patient’s pharmacy participates in PAP/MAP.
 If they don’t already have a pharmacy, they can enter their ZIP code to find participating pharmacies near them.

-Effective May 5, 2025, free drug program new enrollees who need an immediate fill of their prescribed medication may have the option of a 30-day supply of our medicines by retail pharmacy.
+Free drug program new enrollees who need an immediate fill of their prescribed medication may have the option of a 30-day supply of our medicines by retail pharmacy.
 Following this first month fill via retail, the free drug program enrollee will then receive their Gilead medication via mail.
 Those utilizing the 30-day supply of our medicines by retail pharmacy can use the Pharmacy Finder to find a participating retail pharmacy.

 Gilead’s Advancing Access program specialists are available at 1-800-226-2056, from Monday through Friday, from 9 AM to 8 PM ET.
 We have numerous specialists who are fluent in a variety of languages to ensure support for all individuals.
 This includes live team agents who are fluent in English and Spanish, as well as a language line that supports more than 200 other languages.

-In addition to our program specialists, we also have American Academy of HIV Pharmacy certified pharmacists to answer questions (Monday through Friday, 9 AM to 7:30 PM ET; Saturday, 9 AM to 3 PM ET).
+In addition to our program specialists, we also have American Academy of HIV Pharmacy certified pharmacists to answer questions (Monday through Friday, 9 AM to 8 PM ET; Saturday, 9 AM to 3 PM ET).
 Callers will also be able to leave a confidential message any time, and they will receive a call back the next business day.